Chicken Giouvetsi (Greek Chicken Orzo)

 - Pre-heat the oven to 180C/350F.

-- Heat a little (about 2 tablespoons) olive oil in a heavy-bottomed oven-proof pot (see notes), then brown the chicken for about 2 minutes on each side.
-Remove the chicken from the pot onto a plate and set aside.
+- Heat the olive oil in a dutch oven/cast iron pan or big heavy-based saucepan.
+Brown the chicken for about 2 minutes on each side.
+Remove the chicken from the pot onto a plate and set aside.2 tablespoons olive oil, 1 pound boneless skinless chicken thighs

-- Take the pot off the heat and then put the chicken back into the pot, then quickly sprinkle with the paprika, allspice, salt and pepper.
-Finally, pour over the passata and stock and give the pot a good stir.
+- Put the chicken and any juices back into the pot.
+Then sprinkle with the paprika, allspice, salt and pepper.
+Finally, pour over the passata and stock and give the pot a good stir.1 teaspoon paprika, 1 teaspoon allspice, ¾ teaspoon salt, ¼ teaspoon pepper, 1½ cups passata, 1½ cups chicken broth

 - Bake uncovered for 30 minutes.
 Check and stir the pot a couple of times during cooking to stop the orzo from sticking too much.
 If at any time the dish looks too dry, just add an extra splash of water.